vanHeemstraSystems/babylonjs-quasar/300/200/README.md

   });
 ```
 containers/app/babylonjs/src-electron/electron-main.ts

+# Tauri

+Tauri is based on the Java Development Kit (JDK), whereas Electron is based on Chromium.

+Tests show that [Tauri outperforms Electron](), hence why will attemp to also use Tauri.

+MORE ...

 **NOTE**: The blue header along the top is part of the HTML markup as defined in ```containers/app/babylonjs/src/layouts/MainLayout.vue```.
 It is not the frame.